hamba/avro/README.md

 with a `:` separator, e.g `"map:string"`.
 If any type cannot be resolved the map type above is used unless `Config.UnionResolutionError` is set to `true` in which case an error is returned.

+##### TextMarshaler and TextUnmarshaler

+The interfaces `TextMarshaler` and `TextUnmarshaler` are supported for a `string` schema type.
+The object will be tested first for implementation of these interfaces, in the case of a `string` schema, before trying regular encoding and decoding.

 ## Benchmark

 Benchmark source code can be found at: [https://github.com/nrwiersma/avro-benchmarks](https://github.com/nrwiersma/avro-benchmarks)